ShubhamShinde8111/CriptoTraker/README.md

 1. Create a Firebase project at [Firebase Console](https://console.firebase.google.com/)
 2. Enable Authentication and Firestore
-3. Copy your Firebase config to the `.env` file
+3. Copy your Firebase config to the `backend/.env` file
 4. The backend will automatically use these environment variables

 ---